48 Idioms About Roads

 Other ways to say: Help start, make a path

-Fun Fact/Origin: Comes from smoothing roads to walk on.
+Fun Fact/Origin: Comes from the idea of smoothing out a road so it’s easier for people to travel on.

 11. A bumpy road